sdrozdkov/kubectl-login/README.md

 ```

 After command executed browser will be opened with redirect to OpenID Connect Provider login page.
-Tokens into your .kube/config will be replaced after succesful at your provider.
+Tokens into your .kube/config will be replaced after succesful authenticate at your provider.

 ## TODO

-* Add initial create new user profile into .kube/config based on command line args or something else.
+* Add creation new user profile into .kube/config based on command line args or something else.